-- (2) For a non-U.S. organization, the AO must ensure that the applicant can meet the requirements of ADS 303mab, Standard Provisions for Non-U.S. Nongovernmental Organizations as part of the risk assessment.
-For local non-U.S. organizations, the pre-award survey team must either use ADS 303sam, Non-U.S. Organization Pre-Award Survey Guidelines and Support or conduct a detailed analysis in accordance with locally-established or award-specific criteria that achieve the same objectives as the Non-US Pre-Award Survey, or NUPAS.
-For additional guidance regarding local non-U.S. organizations pre-award surveys, risk assessments, and specific conditions (see ADS 303sam, Non-US Pre-Award Survey Guidelines and Support). - (3) For Fixed Amount Awards, the AO must use the ADS 303mak, Fixed Amount Award Entity Eligibility Checklist to ensure the intended recipient will be able to comply with ADS 303mat, Standard Provisions for Fixed Amount Awards to Nongovernmental Organizations. - c.
+- a.
+Use ADS 303sam, Non-U.S. Organization Pre-Award Survey Guidelines (NUPAS); or - b.
+Conduct a detailed analysis in accordance with locally-established or award-specific criteria that achieves the objectives - (3) For Fixed Amount Awards, the AO must use the ADS 303mak, Fixed Amount Award Entity Eligibility Checklist to ensure the intended recipient will be able to comply with ADS 303mat, Standard Provisions for Fixed Amount Awards to Nongovernmental Organizations. - For simplified grants, the AO should limit areas of review for the pre-award survey to the most essential elements to determine whether the applicant can adhere to the Mandatory Standard Provisions contained in the Simplified Grant Format. - c.
 Composition of the Pre-Award Survey Team.
 When assembling a formal survey team, the AO must ensure appropriate expertise. - (1) A typical team consists of: - i.
-A technical office team member; - ii.
+A technical office team member: - ii.
 The AO, or a representative from the AO's team; - iii.
 A financial officer from the Bureau for Management, Office of the Chief Financial Officer, or the Mission or regional controller's office; and - iv.
-A representative from M/OAA/Contract Audit and Support Division, Contract Audit Management Branch (for Washington-based awards), if possible. - (2) Depending on the capacity of the Operating Unit to assemble the above team, the survey may be conducted in whole or in part by a local accounting firm approved by the cognizant Regional Inspector General as long as the Scope of Work for such work includes conflict of interest restrictions prohibiting the firm from providing capacity development to entities it surveys. - (3) The survey team reviews the applicant's systems against the standards discussed in paragraph b of this section and submits its findings to the AO for review, consideration, and informing the risk assessment.
+A representative from M/OAA/Contract Audit and Support Division, Contract Audit Management Branch (for Washington-based awards), if possible. - (2) Depending on the ability of the Operating Unit to assemble the above team, the survey may be conducted in whole or in part by a local accounting firm approved by the cognizant Regional Inspector General as long as the Scope of Work for such work includes conflict of interest restrictions prohibiting the firm from providing capacity development to entities it surveys.

+(3) The survey team reviews the applicant's systems against the standards discussed in paragraph b of this section and submits its findings to the AO for review, consideration, and informing the risk assessment.

-- d.
+d.
 Risk Assessment Decision.

-Before the award of any grant or cooperative agreement, the AO must: - (1) Review the proposed project description and budget to ensure that they adequately describe the objectives of the project, the activities funded by USAID that will achieve the objectives, and a monitoring system to measure the project's progress.
-The Planner advises the AO on the professional and technical experience and competence of the applicant and the conformity of the application to USAID criteria. - (2) Make a written final determination of the applicant's risk in the Memorandum of Negotiation.
+Before issuing any award, the AO must:

+- (1) Review the proposed project description and budget to ensure that they adequately describe the objectives of the project, the activities funded by USAID that will achieve the objectives, and a monitoring system to measure the project's progress.
+The Planner advises the AO on the professional and technical experience and competence of the applicant and the conformity of the application to USAID criteria. - (2) Make a written final determination of the applicant's risk in the Assistance Award Memorandum.
 If the determination is favorable, the AO must state in the memorandum that the applicant: - i.
 Has adequate financial resources or the ability to obtain such resources, as required during the performance of the award. - ii.
 Has the ability to meet the award terms and conditions, considering all existing prospective recipient commitments, both non-governmental and governmental. - iii.
 Has a satisfactory record of performance.
 Generally, relevant unsatisfactory performance in the past is enough to justify a finding of non-responsibility, unless there is clear evidence of subsequent satisfactory performance or the applicant has taken adequate corrective measures to assure that it will be able to perform its functions satisfactorily. - iv.
 Has a satisfactory record of business integrity. - v.
-Is otherwise qualified to receive an award under applicable laws and regulations.
+Is otherwise qualified to receive an award under applicable laws and regulations.they will include in the award to mitigate risks.

-303.3.9.2 Specific Conditions
+303.3.9.2 Specific Conditions Effective Date: 10/01/2024